pymor/pymor/docs/source/tutorial_lti_systems.rst

 ------------

 The poles of an LTI system are the poles of its transfer function.
-From the form of the transfer function, it follows that the poles are eigenvalues of :math:`E^{-1} A`, assuming that :math:`E` is invertible.
+From the form of the transfer function it follows that the poles are eigenvalues of :math:`E^{-1} A`, assuming that :math:`E` is invertible.
 Conversely, the eigenvalues of :math:`E^{-1} A` are the poles of the system